Sample Daily Schedule for the 3’s Class

 Weather permitting, we outside daily.
 Alternatively, we use our Indoor Playroom where we ride bikes and do exercise.

-Children use the bathroom, wash their hands, get their lunchbox and find a spot at the table.
+Children use the bathroom, wash their hands, and prepare for lunch.

 We gather around the table for lunch.
-We begin the meal with a bracha, acknowledging that we are fortunate to have healthy food to eat.
-When we are done eating, we put away our food, wash up and can go read a book.
+We begin the meal with a blessing - acknowledging that we are fortunate to have healthy food to eat.
+When we are done eating, we put away our food, wash up.

-We gather in the library to read, hear or tell a story.
-This calms our bodies and prepares us for rest time.
+We gather to read, hear or tell a story - with a book or with small puppets.
+Sometimes, we do yoga to help calms our bodies and prepares us for rest.

 In this very busy world we live in, learning to relax and quiet our bodies is an important skill.
 (Providing a 30-minute naptime is required by NJ State’s law.)
 With lowered lighting, gentle music, and accompanied by books, children relax quietly.
 Most children do not fall asleep, however, if a child does fall asleep, we follow parents’ guidance whether to wake them.